-Year 7, 8 and 10 Health and Physical Education
+Year 7-10 Health and Physical Education

 Year 10 Semester 2 HPE Taster Subjects